rindow/rindow.github.io/_mathematics/api/linearalgebra.md

     - Input and output are shared.
 - **trans**: transpose A matrix.
     - If omitted, default is false.
+- **conj**: conjugate A matrix.
+    - If omitted, default is the same trans.

 Result
 - Same instance as vector Y.